 When you are pregnant, you will see a faint line running along with your belly button to your lower abdomen.
 That is Linea Negra.
 Let’s find out about it!

 You have probably never noticed the pale line, called the linea alba, that runs from your belly button to the top of your pubic bone.
-It is usually the same color as your skin, but during pregnancy this line may darken (usually during your second trimester) and is then called a linea negra (Latin for "black line”).
+It is usually the same color as your skin, but during pregnancy this line may darken (usually during your second trimester or weeks 14) and is then called a linea negra (Latin for "black line”).
 This darkening is caused by increases in estrogen and progesterone, which in turn step up production of the pigment melanin, a condition known as hyperpigmentation.
 Fair skinned women show linea negra less often than women with darker pigmentation.
 And some research suggests there may be a link between linea negra and insulin.

 An old wives' tale claims that if your linea negra runs only to your navel, you are carrying a girl; but if it goes all the way up to the xiphoid (bottom-most part of the center of your ribcage), it's a boy.